 - your specific diagnoses, and

-- specific recommendations for accommodations.
+- recommendations for accommodations.

 A disability must substantially limit one or more major life activities including, but not limited to, walking, seeing, hearing, speaking, breathing, learning, working, caring for oneself and performing manual tasks.